Advantage Testing SAT Q&A

 • SAT: no science section; science questions throughout the Reading, Writing and Language, and Math Tests

-• ACT: 40 questions in 35 minutes; interpretation and application of scientific data presented in tables, pie charts, bar graphs, scatter plots, etc.
+• ACT: 40 questions in 35 minutes; optional; interpretation and application of scientific data presented in tables, pie charts, bar graphs, scatter plots, etc.

 Essay